mikependon/RepoDB/RepoDb.Nuget/documentation.md

  - The v1.8.4 is the stable Spring release of RepoDb (with complete set of Integration/Unit Tests).

+### Highlight

+RepoDb is the fastest and the most efficient .NET ORM Library as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) (just right behind no-logic HandCodedMaterializer).

 ### Why RepoDb

  - Fast and dynamic micro-ORM.